Chrisfaherty/ci-p4-pv/README.md

 * [ChatGPT](https://openai.com/blog/chatgpt/) Used to generate the content for the blog posts.
 * [Cryptography](https://django-cryptography.readthedocs.io/en/latest/) Used to encrypt the users account passwords stored in the db.
 * [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) Used to generate the forms.
+* [Freepik](https://www.freepik.com/) Subscription used for the blog and error page images.

 ### Validation Tools